hashicorp/terraform/website/docs/backends/types/remote.html.md

   * `prefix` - (Optional) A prefix used in the names of one or more remote workspaces, all of which can be used with this configuration.
-The full workspace names are used in Terraform Cloud, and the short names (minus the prefix) are used on the command line.
+The full workspace names are used in Terraform Cloud, and the short names (minus the prefix) are used on the command line for Terraform CLI workspaces.
     If omitted, only the default workspace can be used.
 This option conflicts with `name`.

+->  **Note** You must use the `name` key when configuring a `terraform_remote_state` data source that retrieves state from another Terraform Cloud workspace.
+The `prefix` key is only intended for use when configuring an instance of the remote backend.

 ## Excluding Files from Upload with .terraformignore